-Drop-in classes don’t feel like enough.
+1. Drop-in classes don’t feel like enough.

 As a dedicated yogi, you might attend frequent classes – but maybe you’ve reached the point where they no longer feel like enough.
 Teachers in regular classes usually don’t have the time to break down each pose, tie in all the relevant anatomy, go in depth on philosophical teachings, or do more than basic meditation exercises.

 Plus, drop-in classes don’t typically build upon each other to help you progress, and they don’t guarantee a well-rounded practice.
 If you’re yearning for deeper or more structured study, you might be ready for YTT.

 2. You’re interested in more than the poses.